githubstevemas/CineBot/README.md

 ## Features to come

-- Possibility to select your movie theater.
+- Possibility to select your movie theater with list.
 - Possibility to change date and time of day.
 - Web interface (Django).
-- Movies's ratings in results.

 <br>